RomainMazB/octobercms-adminbar/README.md

 But adding this plugin as a dependency for your plugin, and you will be able to easily insert links, ajax links, and raw html into the AdminBar.

-The AdminBar handle infinite submenus!
+The AdminBar handle infinite submenus and each list item and link is customizable.

 ### How to use:
 ##### Add the plugin dependency